maralla/completor.vim/README.md

 Use this plugin [completor-neosnippet](https://github.com/maralla/completor-neosnippet) for neosnippet support.

+#### Neoinclude

+Neoinclude is supported by default.
+If [neoinclude](https://github.com/Shougo/neoinclude.vim) is installed, the include candidates will show on the completion popup menu.

 #### Python
 Use [jedi](https://github.com/davidhalter/jedi) for completion. jedi should be installed for semantic completion.
 Install jedi to global environment or in virtualenv: